 A combination of sorbets and quite possibly the most refreshing & fruity ones I’ve had.

 Marmalade cake, pain d’épices and sea buckthorn sorbet. (£13).
 Sea buckthron is a small Eurasian tree which typically grows on sandy coasts and grows orange berries.
 The Pain d’épices spiced & honeyed, crested with candied citrus.
-The buckthorn sorbet resting on the jelly purveyed so flavour and juice I was left floored at how good it was.
+The buckthorn sorbet resting on the jelly purveyed so much flavour and juice I was left floored at how good it was.

 A post dinner whisky always seems to go down well regardless of the time of day, in the end we go for a Nikka Coffey Malt (£16) which was divine.